Foot orienteering

-Foot orienteering (usually referred to as simply Orienteering or FootO for short) is the oldest formal orienteering sport, and the one with the most "starts" per year.
-Usually, a FootO is a timed race in which participants start at staggered intervals, are individually timed, and are expected to perform all navigation on their own.
-The control points are shown on the orienteering map and must be visited in the specified order.
-Standings are determined first by successful completion of the course, then by shortest time on course.
+Foot orienteering (usually referred to as simply Orienteering or FootO for short) is the oldest formal orienteering sport, and the one with the most events per year.
+Usually, a FootO is a timed race in which participants start at staggered intervals, are individually timed, and are expected to perform all navigation on their own, GPS devices of any kind is not allowed and should be removed prior to the start of the event.
+The control points are shown on the orienteering map indicated by a small purple circle where the control point may be anywhere in said circle but typically near the center and must be visited in the specified order on the side of the map.
+Standings are determined by the fastest successful completion of the course.

 FootO is one of four orienteering disciplines governed by the International Orienteering Federation.

 History

 The history of orienteering began in the late 19th century in Sweden.
 The actual term "orienteering" was first used in 1886 and meant the crossing of unknown land with the aid of a map and a compass.
 The first orienteering competition open to the public was held in Norway in 1897.
 Notable dates for member nations of the IOF are shown below.